keu/docs/learn/airflow-openlineage.md

 ---
 title: "Integrate OpenLineage and Airflow"
 sidebar_label: "OpenLineage"
-description: "Use OpenLineage and Marquez to get lineage data from your Airflow DAGs."
+description: "Learn about OpenLineage concepts and benefits of integrating with Airflow."
 id: airflow-openlineage
 tags: [Lineage]
 ---